Native American Museum Studies Institute (NAMSI)

 - Those planning a museum or other cultural preservation project may also apply and may be accepted depending upon availability

-Expense
+Expense and Logistics

 • The training is tuition free to the participants